shebistar/infra-challenge/README.md

 ## Building the application (With Docker for local testing)

-- Edit Dockerfile for changing the HELLO_TAG variable
+- Edit Dockerfile for changing the `HELLO_TAG` variable

-- Take a look at the line ENV HELLO_TAG="Hellooooo World!" in the Dockerfile file and change the variable as you wish"
+- Take a look at the line `ENV HELLO_TAG="Hellooooo World!"` in the Dockerfile file and change the variable as you wish"

 - Edit ECR repository in case you want to use a different one that matches with your AWS account

-  - in the builddocker.sh script, look for the dockerrepo="public.ecr.aws/XXXXXXXX", and use your desired repo
+  - in the builddocker.sh script, look for the `dockerrepo="public.ecr.aws/XXXXXXXX"`, and use your desired repo

 ## Execute the buildocker.sh script